 With a 125-year presence in Louisville, Norton Children’s is a leader in pediatric care across Kentucky and Southern Indiana, providing an expanded footprint that includes:

-- Norton Children’s Hospital – The hospital works closely with University of Louisville specialists and Frazier Rehab Institute’s Pediatric Program to provide rehabilitation services to our young patients.
+- Norton Children’s Hospital – The hospital works closely with The UofL Health Frazier Rehab Institute’s Pediatric Rehab Program to provide rehabilitation services to our young patients.
 Norton Children’s Hospital is the region’s only full-service, free-standing pediatric hospital and Louisville’s only Level I Pediatric Trauma Center.
 It also has one of the largest Level IV (highest level) neonatal intensive care units in the country.

-- Norton Children’s Medical Center – A unique regional outpatient facility designed “Just for Kids,” brings pediatric care to northeastern Jefferson County and the surrounding area.
+- Norton Children’s Medical Center – A unique regional outpatient facility designed “Just for Kids,” that brings pediatric care to northeastern Jefferson County and the surrounding area

-- Norton Children’s Cancer Institute, affiliated with the University of Louisville, and the Addison Jo Blair Cancer Care Center, which is one of the oldest oncology programs in the U.S. and continuously accredited by the American College of Surgeons’ Commission on Cancer.
+- Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, and the Addison Jo Blair Cancer Care Center, which is one of the oldest oncology programs in the U.S. that has been continuously accredited by the American College of Surgeons’ Commission on Cancer

 - Pediatric neurology and neurosurgery, including a Level 3 epilepsy center